mcspadden/mcspadden.me/README.md

 This is what runs my personal website.
 It's HTML/CSS/Javascript and something simple to display a bit about me.

 # Canvas Particle Network
-You can find the awesome canvas particle network here.
+You can find the awesome canvas particle network [here](https://github.com/JulianLaval/canvas-particle-network).

 # Font Awesome Icons
+For the icons used, visit [Font Awesome](https://fontawesome.com/).

 # Google Fonts
+& [Google Fonts](https://fonts.google.com/) for the Roboto font used :)

 # License
-I'm inspired by the world; so anything I did here, I want the world to be freely inspired by as well.
-For anything I did not create here (CPN as of now), refer to their respective license for use.
+I'm inspired by the world; so anything **I did here**, I want the world to be freely inspired by as well.
+For anything I did not create here, refer to their respective license for use.

 # MIT License